#How to securely store and wirelessly share sensitive information and files

 Both your privacy and the privacy of your data are fully guaranteed.

-Our technology guarantees the fidelity and security of the way data is collected and transmitted.
+DCCT-based algorithms guarantee the fidelity and security of the way data is collected and transmitted.
 Sound acts as the carrier of information that underlies the transmission process and is transferred from device to device, as well as to and from a remote database server.
 It does not contain sensitive data and cannot be compromised.

-An MP3 data file is considered a self-verifying part of a blockchain that operates without the need for central authority.
+An MP3 data file is considered a self-verifying part of a blockchain that operates without the need for a central authority.

 Instead of being locked within a single database, as is the case with centralized systems, audio and data components of MP3 data files are diversified throughout the blockchain and made available for as many computers connected to a shared peer-to-peer network as needed.